microsoft/vscode-typescript-tslint-plugin/README.md

 ## Configuration

 You can either configure the TSLint extension using a `tsconfig` or `jsconfig` as described [here][configuration], or configure it with VS Code settings.
-This requires VS Code 1.30+ and TS 3.2+.
 Note the VS Code based configuration overrides the `tsconfig` or `jsconfig` configuration.

  * `tslint.configFile` - The configuration file that tslint should use instead of the default tslint.json.
 A relative file path is resolved relative to the project root.